Dog Fitness FAQs

 This will be dependent on the animal’s injuries/physical condition, which is why the initial evaluation by the therapist is important!

-What role do owners play in physical/hydrotherapy and rehab?
+What role do owners play in hydrotherapy and rehab?

 In certain cases, the owner will be the primary caregiver and maintainer of the methods of rehabilitation, but the therapist will still be available to answer any questions or provide guidance.